Sinderella/logseq-bionic-reading/README.md

 # Bionic Reading plugin for logseq

+Note: This plugin is created for educational purposes.
+For a better implementation, please checkout https://github.com/sawhney17/logseq-bionic-speedreader

 The plugin relies on [text-vide](https://github.com/Gumball12/text-vide) to transform the paragraph(s).
 This plugin only introduces the following slash commands.

 - `Bionic Reading: Apply`, apply bionic reading only to the current block